chen7545/pscfpp/README.md

 PSCF has been developed and tested on both linux and and Mac OS X operating systems, and is designed to be compiled on these or other unix-like systems.

-The pscf_1d and pscf_pc CPU programs depend on the following external
+The pscf_1d and pscf_rpc CPU programs depend on the following external
 libraries:

   - [GSL](<https://www.gnu.org/software/gsl/>) - GNU Scientific Library